 Chronic fatigue syndrome (CFS) is a long-term illness with a wide range of symptoms.
 The most common symptom is extreme tiredness.

 CFS is also known as ME, which stands for myalgic encephalomyelitis.
 Many people refer to the condition as CFS/ME.

 CFS/ME can affect anyone, including children.
 It’s more common in women, and tends to develop between your mid-20s and mid-40s.

 As you already know, tiredness is generally caused by a lack of sleep.
-The National Sleep Foundation recommends having around 7-9 hours of sleep when aged 18-64, if the amount of sleep you achieve is significantly less than that, then you are likely to be feeling tried.
-Tiredness can also be a symptom of a medical condition for example, anaemia, glandular fever or diabetes.
+The National Sleep Foundation recommends having around 7-9 hours of sleep when aged 18-64, if the amount of sleep you achieve is significantly less than that, then you are likely to be feeling tired.
+Tiredness can also be a symptom of a medical condition, for example, anaemia, glandular fever or diabetes.
 So, if you’re getting your 8 hours, but still feeling sleepy throughout the day, it may be worth going to your GP.

 Unlike tiredness, fatigue is a type of tiredness that is not so easily cured.
 Chronic Fatigue Syndrome is also known as ME, which stands for Myalgic Encephalomyelitis.
 This condition is long-term and causes persistent exhaustion that doesn’t go away with sleep.
 Depending on the severity of an individual’s CFS, it can affect everyday life.
-Mild cases may involve taking days off work, whereas severe cases can inhibit daily tasks, such as brushing your teeth.
+Mild cases may involve taking days off work, whereas severe cases can inhibit even the smallest daily tasks, such as brushing your teeth.

 According to the NHS, Chronic Fatigue Syndrome affects around 250,00 people in the UK and is more common in women than in men.
 Although the exact cause of CFS is not known, theories point to problems with the immune system, a bacterial infection, a hormone imbalance or emotional trauma.